liberland/laws/drafting/preliminary/elections-law.md

 ## Preface
 This law governs the elections to the Liberland Congress and to other representative bodies in Liberland, setting the rules, the conditions for declaring results and the basic principles governing all elections.

-### Section 1: Elections
+### Section 1: Organizing Elections

 #### Art.
-1: Election Platform
-Elections take place on a platform of electronic communication.
-They can take place using other means where no suitable platform of electronic communication is available.

-#### Art.
-2: Basic Principles
+1: Basic Principles
 1. All elections in Liberland shall be periodic, genuine, fair and transparent, held by secret vote or by equivalent free voting procedures.
 2. No Citizen shall be bared from participation in elections based on grounds such as sex, race, colour, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, membership of a national minority, property, birth, disability, age or sexual orientation.

 #### Art.
-3: Organizer of Elections
+2: Organizer of Elections
-The Ministry of Interior shall ensu
+1) The Ministry of Interior shall organize all elections into the central government of Liberland.
+2) Municipal and other sectoral elections shall be organized analogically to central elections by the official appointed for this by the founding document of the given institution.

 #### Art.
+3: Election Platform
+1) Wherever possible, all elections take place on a platform of electronic communication.
+2) Where no suitable platform of electronic communication is available, elections can take place using other mean.

+#### Art.
+4: Voters
+All Citizen above 15 years of age who have a pooled Liberland Merit (LLM) balance of at least 5000 are eligible to vote.

+#### Art.
+5: Eligibility
+A Citizen who can vote shall also be eligible to apply for an elected office.

-4: Application
+#### Art.
+6: Application

 § 1